wp-plugins/the-welcomizer/readme.txt

 Tags: jquery, move, movement, simple, le welcomizeur, animation, animate, welcome, div, opacity, effects, Homepage, plugin, javascript, ajax
 Requires at least: 3.0
 Tested up to: 3.0.4
-Stable tag: 1.2.2
+Stable tag: 1.2.3
 License: GPLv2

 This plugin allows you to easily add 'Smart' moves and jQuery effects to virtually any HTML element.
 (100% AJAX)

 == Description ==

 Currently activated on the Homepage, this plugin allows you to easily add 'Smart' moves and jQuery effects to virtually any HTML element that has an attribute ID.(e.g. div id="sidebar").

 -> [My Homepage](http://www.sebastien-laframboise.com/)

+Thanks for your support and your feedback!

+Stay tuned, and do your updates...

+Enjoy!

 Do you really like this plugin? --> [Share it on Facebook!](http://www.facebook.com/share.php?u=http%3A%2F%2Fwordpress.org%2Fextend%2Fplugins%2Fthe-welcomizer%2F)

-Enjoy!

-And share with others...

 == Features ==

-* 100% AJAX.
 * Multilingual Ready.
+* 100% AJAX, check it out!
+* Activate or deactivate a movement on the fly.
 * Pick an Id from a List of element Ids.
-* Activate or deactivate a movement on the fly.
+* Pick an Option from a List of jQuery .animate() properties.
-* Delay and duration of a movement are in milliseconds.
+* Delay and duration of movements are in milliseconds.
 * Optional starting position: Top, Left.
 * Optional css position: nothing, relative(by default), absolute.
 * Optional First and Second move.